 CETA Associate Professor of Architecture Ted Sawruk brought nine third-year architecture students to Italy this past spring to study in Florence, Italy for the first University of Hartford sponsored semester-long study abroad program.
 While Associate Professor Sawruk taught a design studio and an architecture elective through the International Studies Institute (ISI) Florence at the Palazzo Bargagli, students had an opportunity to take a various language, technical, and electric courses from the Italian faculty.
 While there, the group had an opportunity to visit architecture excursions throughout Italy, including Venice, Rome, and Naples.

 The Architecture Department also has an exchange program with the Architecture Program at Hochshule Wismar (University of Wismar) in Germany.
 Graduate students may apply to spend a semester at Wismar during either the fall or spring semesters.
 All graduate courses at the University of Wismar are taught in English.
-Contact Associate Professor and Architecture Graduate Program Director Seth Holmes for more information.
+Contact Associate Professor and Architecture Graduate Program Director Daniel Horowitz for more information.